Staff-Alerts/project/updates/week1.md

 ## What we’ve been up to​ this week​

 * We have begun assigning tasks on [our project board](https://github.com/Staff-Alerts/project/projects/1)
-* We have been idetifiny the data sources we need to create the service
+* We have been identify the data sources we need to create the service

 ## What we’re planning for ​next week